-on the liabilities side:

-o up to 2016 data, for the annual IIP, for deposit-taking corporations and other sectors, reports on stocks and flows between affiliated entities (VS 22) were used as a data source.
-Starting from 2017, the source of data on investments in equity is Central Securities Depository (CSD).
+- on the assets side: for the annual and quarterly IIP for other sectors, a quarterly report on traded securities on foreign markets is used, provided by the residents authorized to participate in foreign capital markets.
+For the banking sector, reports of the banks on assets and liabilities balance (KNBIFO) banks' monthly reports on their book-keeping stocks are used. - on the liabilities side: for the annual IIP, for deposit-taking corporations and other sectors, reports on stocks and flows between affiliated entities (VS 22) are used as a data source.
 For the quarterly IIP, for deposit-taking corporations and the other sectors, stocks are calculated by adding the BOP flows for the current quarter to the stock of equity and investment fund shares at the end of the previous quarter.